MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 ### Issue: Run QIR estimate counts container: undefined symbol __quantum__rt__result_record_output

 This error results from generating QIR for Qiskit circuits via the *qiskit_qir* Python package without setting the `record_output` parameter to `False`.

+To avoid this error, do one of the following:

-We advise using the *azure_quantum* Python package for submitting Qiskit circuits to Azure Quantum.
+- Use the *azure_quantum* Python package for submitting Qiskit circuits to Azure Quantum (recommended)
+- When using the *qiskit_qir* Python package, be sure to the `record_output` parameter to `False` before submitting your circuit.

 ## Creating an Azure Quantum workspace